moshriguez/React-Practice-Code-Challenge/README.md

 Inspectors will be coming by to check that our patented Sushi Saga conveyor belt is working properly!
 Oh no!
 They will be checking the following:

 1. Sushi list is properly received from the server
+    [x] fetch from db.json
-2. Only 4 sushi are rendered at a time
+2. [x] Only 4 sushi are rendered at a time

-3. Clicking the "More Sushi!" button shows the next set of 4 sushi in the list.
+3. [x] Clicking the "More Sushi!" button shows the next set of 4 sushi in the list.
 For this assignment, you don't have to be concerned about what happens when you reach the end of the sushi list.
 4. Clicking a sushi on a plate will eat the sushi, causing it to be removed from its plate and an empty plate to appear on the table.
+    [x] add property to AllSushi to hold a bool - eaten: false [x] use ternary to toggle between showing sushi or an empty plate [x] sushi should not do anything onClick when eaten: true
 5. We need to make money!
 Whenever a sushi is eaten, customers should be automatically charged!
 Based on a budget decided by you, the developer, the amount of money remaining should go down by the cost of the sushi that was eaten.
 There is a spot to display this number in the `Table` component
+    []
 6. No free meals!
 Customers cannot eat any sushi that exceeds the amount of money remaining in their balance

 ### Bonus